-With the Bitcoin IRA Broker/Custodian Controlled approach, you must purchase the cryptocurrency through brokers associated with the Bitcoin IRA facilitator.
-Typically, a cryptocurrency investor will open a self-directed IRA account with a custodian.
+With the Bitcoin IRA Broker/Custodian Controlled approach, you must purchase the cryptocurrency through brokers associated with a Bitcoin IRA facilitator.
+Typically, a cryptocurrency investor will open a Self-Directed IRA account with a custodian.

 You, the IRA investor, will then transfer or rollover your retirement funds tax-free to the new IRA custodian.
 The custodian will then transfer the funds to a broker who will purchase the cryptocurrencies for the IRA investor.
 The cryptocurrencies are typically purchased by phone.
 In this structure, you will be limited to investing in the cryptocurrencies the broker offers.